 Story activities – materials related to the story

-- Maths: What's your favorite animal?
+- Maths: What's your favourite animal?

 - Music: Play that animal

-- Arts & Crafts: Making animal masks
+- Arts and crafts: Making animal masks

-- Drama: A play
+- Drama: a play

 - Making a book